 Linear transforms, especially Fourier and Laplace transforms are widely used in solving problems in science and engineering, The Fourier transform is used in linear systems analysis, antenna studies, optics, random process modeling, probability theory, quantum physics, and boundary value problems and has been very successfully applied to restoration of astronomical data.
 The Fourier transform, a pervasive and versatile tool is used in many fields of science as a mathematical or physical tool to alter a problem into one that can be more easily solved.
 Some scientists understand Fourier theory as a physical phenomenon not simply as a mathematical tool.
 In some branches of science the Fourier transform of one function may yield another physical function.
+The Fourier transform, in essence, decomposes or separates a waveform or function into sinusoids of different frequency which sum to the original waveform.
+It identifies or distinguishes the different frequency sinusoids and their respective amplitudes.
+The Fourier transform of f(x) is defined as:

 Since the Fourier transform F(s) is a frequency domain representation of a function f(x) the s characterizes the frequency of the decomposed co-sinusoids and sinusoids and is equal to the number of cycles per unit of x.
 If a function or waveform is not periodic, then the Fourier transform of the function will be a continuous function of frequency.